web-platform-tests/wpt/README.md

 Sometimes you may want to add a script to the repository that's meant to be used from the command line, not from a browser (e.g., a script for generating test files).
-If you want to ensure (e.g., or security reasons) that such scripts won't be handled by the HTTP server, but will instead only be usable from the command line, then place them in
+If you want to ensure (e.g., for security reasons) that such scripts won't be handled by the HTTP server, but will instead only be usable from the command line, then place them in
 either: